tvbeat/public/docs/non-weighted.md

 ### **Share (SHR)**
 is defined as a fraction of rating of a specified timeslot/show/channel over total rating.

+### **Rating (RTG)**
+Rating is calculated as a proportion of active subscribers within their relevant universe.
+As base time unit is one minute, base unit of rating is average minute rating, a number of subscribers tuned to a given minute.

+It is calculated as: Total duration / duration or emission / universe

 ### **Total duration (min.)**
 Is defined as the sum of durations of all subscribers that have watched given content or interval.